Tiny Titans: Mosquitoes outmaneuver elephants—outmaneuver your own ‘elephants’ with small, sharp skills. What’s your mini-superpower?

 Precision Beats Power—Every Time

 Trixie dreaded public speaking.
-Instead of throwing herself into high-pressure speeches, she practiced 30-second pitches during her commute.
+Instead of forcing herself into high-pressure speeches, she practiced 30-second pitches during her commute.
 That single, focused skill landed her a promotion.
-She didn’t roar—she whispered.
-Smartly.
-Repeatedly.

 Mini-Superpowers: The Unsung Heroes